 Mónica Hernández Rejón (1984) is a Mexican film producer, director and programmer based in Sweden.
 Mónica has an academic background with a focus on film, postcolonial and Latin American studies.
 She is passionate about issues of identity, racism and political resistance, which are the themes she explores in the films she produces and directs.
 Her most recent work as a producer is the documentary The Seventeen (Fly so Far) directed by Celina Escher.

 Tickets available for purchase on Kino.

-Supported by: Sparbanken Skåne, Film i Skåne, Lunds Kommun – Thank you for making this possible!
+This event is kindly supported and made possible by: Sparbanken Skåne, Film i Skåne, Lunds Kommun – Thank you for making this possible!